+You Can Feel Motivated Every time you cross something off your to-do list, your brain experiences a hit of dopamine.
+This chemical is known as the feel-good neurotransmitter because that's what it does.
+It makes us feel good.
 If you have written down a day's worth of tasks, the idea of being able to tick them off can be enough motivation to do them.
 Your brain wants that flood of dopamine, and productivity can help you get it.

 You've Got More Room for Creativity Not every task we have lined up in a day is going to allow us to flex our creative muscles.
 Little things like printing spreadsheets or filing paperwork, while necessary, isn't fun.

 By writing these boring tasks down, you're freeing up your mind (and time) for those more creative jobs on your list.
 You know you need to do the monotonous tasks, but they are taking up space on paper, rather than in your head.

+Room for Delegation Nearly 45 percent of managers in a West Monroe Partners survey said they felt overwhelmed.
+At least 36 percent also said they spent more time on administration than overseeing their team.
 By using a to-do list, you can see all the jobs on paper that you can delegate to someone else.
 Sometimes, the simple act of writing down your daily job list can instigate some significant workday changes.

 How to Develop a Proper To-Do List